-Veterans in Yuba City, CA get custom-trained service dogs for free with lifetime support.
+Veterans in Yuba City, CA receive custom-trained service animals at no cost with lifetime support.

-Veterans can rely on service dogs to provide support and help them live a better quality of life.
-PAVE's mission is to make it easier for more Veterans to enjoy the benefits of service dogs.
+Veterans receive tremendous support from service dogs, which can help improve their quality life.
+PAVE was created to enable more Veterans to access the benefits of service dogs.
 Our customized training and life-long support make a real and lasting difference in the lives and careers of Veterans.
 If you're a Veteran who is ready to regain your independence, contact us today to learn more.

-Veterans with psychological and/or physical disabilities experience an array of complex and chronic symptoms like nightmares, difficulty socializing, depression, and anxiety.
-A PAVE service dog can complete specialized tasks for Veterans to improve their quality of life.
-PAVE service dogs have been proven to provide support to Veterans in a variety of ways, from making basic tasks easier to providing critical support to those who face significant challenges.
+Veterans with psychological and/or physically disabled veterans experience a range of complex and persistent symptoms including nightmares, depression, difficulty socializing and anxiety.
+Veterans with disabilities can have their PAVE service dogs perform specialized tasks that improve their quality of life.
+PAVE service dogs have been proven to be able to do everything from completing simple tasks to supporting veterans facing difficult situations.

 - Reduce hypervigilance

 - You became disabled while serving the country.
 It doesn't necessarily have to be combat-related.

 - Have a clinical diagnosis of PTSD, MST, TBI, or need for certain physical help.

 - You are currently receiving support from a provider.

 - Can attend our training camp in the Portland Metro, Oregon, and provide for your own transportation and accommodation during that time.